Longford (film): Plot

 The film begins in 1987 when penal reform campaigner Lord Longford is invited by a radio host to discuss his new book Saints, with the radio host inviting listeners to call in and join in with the conversation about the new book.
 Instead, Longford finds himself being challenged by a man who berates him for campaigning for Myra Hindley's release from prison, particularly as she has recently confessed to another two killings which had remained unsolved for more than twenty years.
 Longford declines to talk about Hindley, as he had made it clear that he would not be discussing her on this particular programme.
 He gives the same response when another caller questions whether he regrets having supported Hindley for so long now that he knows she stayed silent for so long about the two additional murders, and other facts about the case which Hindley had only recently revealed.

 The story itself begins during the late 1960s (during the first premiership of Harold Wilson) at the House of Lords, with Lord Longford, a regular prison visitor, presiding over a reception for a number of ex-convicts he had visited and corresponded with during their imprisonment, including one who is now a successful artist and another who has forged a career in motor engineering.
-He then receives a letter from one of the most notorious criminals in Britain, the Moors Murderer Myra Hindley, who has recently been sentenced to life imprisonment for her role in the widely reported Moors Murders, which involved the murder of two children and a teenager.
+He then receives a letter from one of the most notorious criminals in Britain, Myra Hindley, who has recently been sentenced to life imprisonment for her role in the widely reported Moors murders, which involved the murder of two children and a teenager.

 When he visits her, she asks for books, but also for him to arrange for her to meet Ian Brady, her former partner who is equally serving a life sentence for having committed three murders.
 Longford is shocked and tells her that it would be in her own best interests to have no contact with Brady, as it might harm any future chances of parole.
 Hindley seems equally shocked at the idea that she would ever be considered for parole.
 Longford then begins his campaign for Hindley to be paroled, reminding her that the trial judge had felt that rehabilitation and the chance of eventual parole would be possible for Hindley once removed from the influence of Brady.